-Just a few years ago, most common office/ home networks used 10BaseN Ethernet protocol.
-10Base2 was generally recommended for Amateur Radio installations, since it uses shielded cable (RG-58, renamed "thin coax" in this application).
-Additionally, no separate hub is needed as the connected computers work on a peer-to-peer basis.
-However, 10Base2 and 10BaseT have been almost completely replaced by newer, much faster technologies.
-For wired networks, 100BaseT or "fast Ethernet" has been the standard for a number of years, with low cost switches commonly available.
-100BaseT systems are rated to 100 Mbit/s and use unshielded, twisted-pair Category 5 network cable.
-Each computer on the network connects to a central hub or
+For wired networks, 100BaseT or "fast Ethernet" has been the standard for a number of years, with low cost hubs and switches commonly available.
+The 100BaseT systems are rated to 100 Mbit/s and use unshielded, twisted-pair Category 5 network cable.
+Each computer on the network connects to a central hub or switch.

-More recently, 1000BaseT (gigabit Ethernet, or GigE) has become more affordable and is quickly replacing 100BaseT even at the consumer level.
+More recently, 1000BaseT (gigabit Ethernet, or GigE) and is quickly replacing 100BaseT even at the consumer level.
 Gigabit Ethernet also uses Cat 5 cable, though Cat 5e or Cat 6 is often recommended.
 Explanation of the MBaseN and Category N terminology can be found in many available networking books.

 Mutual interference with ham station operation is not uncommon.
-A 10 Mbit/s signal, if all bit positions are filled, means that unshielded wire is carrying 10 MHz and various harmonics of 10 MHz. around the shack.
-When digital words are going through the network, any number of frequencies may be present on the wires and the wires may be very susceptible to pick-up from HF, VHF and UHF stations.
+A 10 Mbit/s signal, if all bit positions are filled, means that unshielded wire is carrying 10 MHz and various harmonics of 10 MHz around the shack.
+When digital words are going through the network, any number of frequencies may be present on the wires and the wires may be very susceptible to pick-up from HF, VHF and UHF signals.
 In addition, cable and DSL modems may not only transmit various frequencies (especially on VHF) but lose data when a few hundred watts on a ham band is present.
 Some RF in the shack that can normally be ignored can easily bring down a network.
 Unfortunately, it is also common for this equipment to have "noisy" switching power supplies that can wreak havoc on a ham's sensitive receiver.
+See the RF Interference chapter for more information on dealing with RFI from networking equipment.

-WIRELESS NETWORKS
+WIRELESS NETWORKS - WIFI

 The other technology commonly found in home and office networks is IEEE 802.11 wireless.
 These networks use low-power, spread spectrum transceivers operating in the 2.4 and 5.2-5.8 GHz range to transfer data at nominal rates up to 54 Mbit/s and higher.
-Older equipment used the 801.11b protocol at

-11 Mbit/s; newer gear commonly found at low prices uses 802.11g at 54 Mbit/s maximum data rate.
-The newer 802.11n specification is coming into use now, with data rates up to several hundred megabits per second in the 2.4 and 5 GHz ranges.
+Older equipment used the 801.11b protocol at 11 Mbit/s; newer gear commonly found at low prices uses 802.11g at 54 Mbit/s maximum data rate.
+The 802.11n protocol supports data rates up to several hundred megabits per second in the 2.4 and 5 GHz ranges.